yinzheng-zhong/GamerBotEnv/README.md

 The 'action' is the on-hot key vector.
 If the agent is controlling, this data will be muted.
 Note that mouse action is also encoded into the key vector according to it's moving direction.

 The 'reward' is a number that represents the latest detected reward.
-In most cases, the reward is delayed, and the environment updates will not wait until the action has been taken.
+The reward is delayed and the signal itself is delayed, and the environment updates will not wait until the action has been taken.

+agents/example/agent.py is a customised agent implementation.